umareefarooq/Andriod-Studio-Small-Apps/README.md

    This App has a button, which changes and displayes the text when it is clicked.
 After clicking the button, some text message is shown in the TextView below.

+## Changing Images

+   This app has two image views with pictures already in place.
+Below each image, there is a button, which is used to change the picture when it is clicked.
+   And same is the case with the second picture.

 ## Login App

 This App simple contains the Login page without any functionality.